MicrosoftLearning/MB-280T03-Design-and-deliver-powerful-customer-experiences-with-Dynamics-365-Customer-Insights/Instructions/Labs/03-2-Create-email.md

 2. Navigate to **Emails** under the Channels group.
 3. Open the email you created in Task 2.
 4. In the command bar, click the drop-down arrow next to **Save**.
 Choose **Save as.**
-5. In the Quick Create menu on the right, name the email *Cross Sell Campaign Email 3.*
+5. In the Quick Create menu on the right, name the email *Smart Machine Campaign Reminder.*
-6. In the Subject field, enter “Thanks for contacting us!”
+6. In the Subject field, enter “Have you seen the news?”
 7. Click **Save and Close.** A pop-up will appear at the upper right that says Your changes were saved.
 Click **View record** to open the new email.
 (You can also navigate to the Emails list and open Cross Sell Campaign Email 3.)
-8. Change the header text to: “Interested in the new Airpot XL?”
+8. Change the header text to: “The new Airpot Smart Machine: available this fall!”
-9. Change the copy below the header to:
+9. Change the copy below the header to: "Our new Airpot Smart Machine is a new way to make coffee.
+Learn more about the first-of-its-kind coffee machine today."
-   - We are excited to review your inquiry about our world-class coffee machines.
-   - A salesperson will be contacting you shortly.
 10. Remove the two-column section.
 11. On the toolbar, click **Save.**
 12. Preview the email.